A New Zealander passionate about business, the advancing of women's interests and animal welfare.

 Animal welfare is another cause that is close to my heart.
-I have been a longstanding supporter of the Society for the Prevention of Cruelty to Animals (SPCA), am currently serving as Chair of Wellington SPCA Board and was appointed to the RNZSPCA National Board in June 2016.
+I have been a longstanding supporter of the Society for the Prevention of Cruelty to Animals (SPCA), and served as Chair of Wellington SPCA Board for many years and was on the RNZSPCA National Board from June 2016 to April 2018.

 Wellington SPCA's vision to create the Wellington SPCA Animal Care, Education and Community Centre became a reality in February 2014.
-We are not directly funded by the government and will always need your support.
+The SPCA is not directly funded by the government and will always need your support.
 YOU CAN HELP by simply making a donation or perhaps becoming a sponsor.

-On a personal level I share my homes with my wonderful furry companions Ollie and Archie (Auckland) and Palin (Wellington).
+On a personal level I share my home in Auckland with my wonderful furry companions Ollie, Archie and Palin.
 I can't imagine what home would be like without them!